Disney World With Toddlers

 You may even consider having a stroller delivered with your groceries!
 We have much more information about strollers here.

-Meeting Disney Characters With Your Toddler
+3 Tips When Meeting Disney Characters With Your Toddler

 We are pretty sure your child is going to want to meet their favorite Disney character!
 If that is Mickey, Minnie, or one of the princesses, we encourage you to try to make that happen.

-We have found that the easiest way to guarantee seeing a character is to do character dining.
+We have found that the easiest way to guarantee seeing a character is to do character meals.
 The difficult part of this is actually getting reservations for the meals.
 You can get dining reservations 60 days out from your date at the park.
 We have a number of tips to help you secure dining reservations.

 If you are able to get dining reservations we are partial to Chef Mickey’s to meet Mickey, Minnie, Goofy, Plus, Donald, and Daisy Duck.
 If princesses are your toddler’s jam, try to get Cinderellas Royal Table.
 You will see several different princesses!

 Be prepared for your child to get scared or to not respond in the way that you hoped.
 Its ok!
 Take a picture and laugh at it later.
+The cast members at Disney World know this happens and it doesn’t phase the.

 One important note: Do NOT guarantee to your child that they WILL meet their favorite character.
 Tell them that you are going to “Mickey’s house” or seeing where “Rapunzel lives.”
 That way, if you are unable to meet one of the characters it will be ok.